Guides, Brochures and Links

 - Other Resources

 There are a variety of ways to learn about and explore Richmond’s public art.
-Discover them online on our Public Art Collection page, or take a look at our public art brochures.
+Discover them online on our Public Art Registry page, or take a look at our public art brochures.

 Public Art in the City Brochure

 You can find public art maps, guides, postcards and other educational materials at City venues such as City Hall or the Richmond Cultural Centre, all of which are also available to download below.

 The Public Art Brochure is a great introduction to most of the artwork in Richmond.

 City Centre and Richmond Olympic Oval Public Art Brochure

 The City of Richmond is proud to be home to a wealth of signature public artworks and is dedicated to creating a vibrant city in which to live and visit.
-Use this brochure as a guide to visit some of our more recent additions to the public art collection.
+Use this brochure as a guide to visit some of our more recent additions to the public art registry.
 You will discover public art integrated into parks, architectural facades, on the grounds of civic buildings and along the Canada Line skytrain stations.